At Manchaug Pond? Light the Shoreline with the Manchaug Pond Foundation!

 This is a long-standing tradition begun over 40 years ago, setting the shoreline of Manchaug Pond aglow on the eves of July 4th and Labor Day.
 The practice was suggested at the 1974 MPA Annual Meeting by member Professor Robert Nunnemacher after experiencing at a lake in New York and loving the effect.
 The MPA membership unanimously voted that day to bring the practice to Manchaug Pond where it has been a tradition ever since.

-If you didn’t purchase your flares at the August Annual Meeting, contact us to purchase or see a board member.
+If you didn’t purchase your flares at the August Annual Meeting, order online or see a board member.
 Cost is $5./flare or 3 for $10.
-Both LED emergency and marine/road eco-friendly environmentally safe flares areavailable.
+Both LED emergency and marine/road eco-friendly environmentally safe flares are available.